JulianR04/LabMVC-S08-G10-j.rolont/README.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

-1. Julian Santiago Rolon Toloza j.rolont@uniandes.edu.co 202215839
+1. Julian Santiago Rolón Toloza j.rolont@uniandes.edu.co 202215839
 2. Juan David Castillo Quiroga j.castilloq@uniandes.edu.co 202210669

 [Back to top](#sample-mvc)